x64-bit/ecoli/README.md

 # E. coli case prediction with LSTMs
 Science fair project for 2019.
-Currently working on data colelction
+Currently working on data collection